Getting Started With Your Online Classes

 Someone living at the same address as the student

-Another undergraduate student, including work study students in a campus office or tutoring center
+Another undergraduate student, including work study students in a campus office, library, or tutoring center

 Your proctor must have reliable Internet access.
 You may use your personal laptop computer to take an exam at your proctor's place of business.
 Please note you are not allowed to take your exams in your home or your proctor's private home or residence.
 You must take your exam at a professional office, school, college or university, library or other business or public institution.